siddharthahiremath/food-image-labeler/README.md

 ## Security Note
 - Keep your API keys and credentials secure
-- Never commit sensitive files like `token.json` or `credentials.json`
+- Never commit sensitive files like `token.json`, `credentials.json`, or `.env`
 - Use environment variables for API keys in production
+- The `.env.example` file shows what environment variables are needed

 ## License
 MIT